berserkware/waffleweb/docs/How-To-Guides/Deploying-Your-Project.rst

 How-To: Deploying Your Project
 ==============================

 Waffleweb allows you to deploy your project with WSGI.
+You should not use the server built into Waffleweb, this is because the test server doesn't have good security and it has a request size limitations.
 In this How-To guide you will be shown how to deploy your project with `Gunicorn <https://gunicorn.org/>`_.

 Installing Gunicorn
 -------------------